-If you are under a deeper anesthetic, this part you will not remember.
+If you are under a deeper anesthetic, you will not remember this part.

 If your wisdom teeth have fully erupted, the dentist or oral surgeon will use a pair of forceps to pull out the teeth.
 Sometimes if it is difficult they will take a scalpel and cut the gums right around the tooth.
-There are thousands of ligaments that surround each tooth, holding it into the socket.
+Thousands of ligaments surround each tooth, holding it into the socket.
 Think of a trampoline.
 All of the springs are the ligaments holding the teeth in but allowing the tooth to have some minor movement for when we eat.

 After the wisdom teeth are extracted, you will be set for recovery.
 Usually, at the oral surgeon’s, there will be a recovery room where you will “wake up”.
 You may still be groggy until you leave and probably for a little while after.
 You will need someone to take you to and from the appointment, staying at the office while the procedure is taking place.

-As soon as you have your tooth extracted a blood clot starts to form in the now empty space.
+As soon as your tooth is extracted, a blood clot forms in the now empty space.

 This blood clot protects the exposed bone and tissues and has cells that trigger new bone and blood tissue to form and help prevent infection.

 The blood clot holds the building blocks for a speedy recovery.
-As mentioned previously, there are cells that promote bone-building, blood tissue and will clear away bad bacteria.
+As mentioned previously, there are cells that promote bone-building and blood tissue and will clear away bad bacteria.